 HOW TO READ JACOB BOEHME

 Boehme's writings have been described as "a picnic to which Jacob brings the words and the reader brings the meaning."
-That may have been intended as a flippant remark, but it is actually a good tip.
+That is a good tip.
 Many readers, having been warned of the Teutonic Theosopher's "obscurity," approach their first Boehme book the same way they would approach, say, Kant's Critique of Pure Reason; assiduously scribbling notes and diagrams, wracking their brains over the diction, rereading and rereading difficult passages, and finally hurling the book across the room.